ccpgames/esub/README.md

 There is a python client library available [here](https://github.com/ccpgames/esub-client).
 Using a dedicated client for esub is debatable.
 The intention is for the API to be straight-forward enough to not require one.
 Basically just use whatever HTTP client library you're comfortable with, use the python client as a guide if you need it.

+# esub psubs

+As of Aug 21, 2017, esub now supports persistent queues via the `/psub/:sub` route. `Psub`s function much the same as regular `sub`s, but instead use websockets and deliver multiple `rep`s through the same connection.
+You can also configure `psub`s for multiple client distribution by providing `shared=1` in the qsargs of the `/psub/:sub` route.
+Note that both the `sub` and `token` must match the members of the existing `psub` shared pool.
+Shared `psub` message distribution is a simple round robin.

+## read receipts or keepalives

+An important consideration when deploying a `psub` environment, is if you will use high or low traffic mode.
+In a low traffic setup, each message is replied to by the clients with a read receipt.
+In a high traffic setup, each client periodically sends unsolicited pings to the server to maintain a keepalive (as a backup for lulls in traffic).

+The important distinction comes in the case of one client in a shared `psub` disconnecting.
+In a low traffic environment, as soon as the read receipt is not confirmed, the message is redirected to the next `psub` in the shared pool (or a 404 is delivered to the `/rep/:sub` call if the pool is empty).
+In a high traffic environment it will be the second failed message to a client which is noticed as a client disconnecting.
+Two messages will be redirected to the next client in the psub pool in that case.
+Note that in high traffic mode the first failed to deliver, but not yet redirected, message will result in a 200 OK response from `/rep/:sub`.
+The second message sent to the failing `psub` will result in a 200 OK only if there are other clients in the shared pool to redirect both failed messages to.

+The above high traffic limitation can also be completely avoided by sending proper close messages from the clients, this is not always possible though.
+Also note this only really affects shared `psub`s and the first error response from improperly disconnected `psub` clients.

 # docker

 A Dockerfile is included in this repo.
 There is also a `run.sh` script which will build and (re)start an esub container for you, exposed on 8090 with debug logging enabled.